 Who’s to blame when road conditions cause motorcycle accidents?

-- A government entity responsible for city planning and maintaining the road in a safe condition
+- A government entity responsible for city planning and maintaining the road in a safe, working order

 - A trucking company responsible for maintaining their vehicles and securing their cargo

 - Companies tasked with keeping landscaping properly trimmed for visibility

 In a road hazard case, it must be demonstrated that someone breached a duty of care to the motorcycle driver, which caused damage and injuries.
 There are often unique legal requirements that come with pursuing a motorcycle injury lawsuit against a government entity.
 It is important that you seek legal counsel right away in order to avoid a delay that could impact your case.

 You may be wondering, “Do I really need to file a lawsuit?
 Shouldn’t my motorcycle insurance cover the damage and my injuries?”
 There are several types of insurance that may cover an accident:

 - Your “road hazard warranty” will kick in to cover the cost of new tires from a puncture and roadside assistance.